 No, as all Newberg campus residential locations have wireless network access.
 The vast majority of housing has complete coverage, and the few remaining locations are around 90% coverage.
-Students will not be allowed to turn on personal wireless routers in residential housing, as these devices will interfere with the wireless equipment Gorge Fox has provided.
+Students will not be allowed to turn on personal wireless routers in residential housing, as these devices will interfere with the wireless equipment George Fox has provided.
+If you have questions regarding on-campus wireless please contact the IT Service Desk.
 Students are always encouraged to connect to the foxwifi wireless network when a choice is available.
 The foxwifi wireless network is more secure and provides faster service than the foxpublic wireless network.

 Yes, if it is a simple matter of connecting two or more computers through a switch.
 No, if it involves a switch that is not compliant with GFU network protocols.
-Routers are not allowed as they interfere with the campus network.
-Specifically, no student networkign device (router/switch/etc..) or computer is to run network services (such as DHCP or DNS).
+Specifically, no student router or computer is to run network services (such as DHCP or DNS).
 If you don't know what this means, you should not be attempting to set up such a device.

 Yes.
 Note that you will need to use passive mode (available within the configuration of most FTP programs) to get past the firewalls to the Internet.
 You will not be able to host an FTP site that is visible from any computer beyond the local network.

 Yes.
 However, you should consider all of the following: